wieluk/psychopy_linux_installer/README.md

 - `-h`, `--help` : Show help message.

 **Note:**
-The default version for `--psychopy_version` is set to latest.
-Sometimes new releases introduce bugs for Linux that require manual fixes.
+The default version for `--psychopy_version` is set to `2024.1.4` Because new releases for Linux often introduce bugs that require manual fixes.
+For example `2024.2.1` has problems with opening the GUI when not installing a earlier version first.

 ## Examples